WaletSec/waletsec.github.io/posts/2021-04-26-You-should-die-HeroCTF.fr.md

 echo "Flag : " . getenv("FLAG_MARK3TING");
 ```
 Here we can see that flag can be accessed under the `/admin.php`.
 Code checks if we are logged in an if we are not it **redirects** us to /index.php.
-Redirect is key word here, because we can fetch this address with `curl`, which ignores `Location` header.
+Redirect is a key word here, because we can fetch this address with `curl`, which ignores `Location` header.

 ```
 $ curl http://chall1.heroctf.fr:9000/admin.php